 While much of what gets shared on social media seems harmless, it’s worth remembering that not everyone has good intentions.
 Social posts can make great fodder for internet trolls, cyber-bullies and, worse still, paedophiles.
 Much care should be taken.

 It’s conceivable that your young person’s posts could get into the hands of the wrong people.
 A rash decision to post a revealing picture, for example, could lead to long-term regret when it turns up in a search by an employer.

 In an attempt to keep our students safe online, ACC secondary students are educated on the responsible use of social media and technology.
 It is important that parents model responsible use in their homes too.

 Social media is unlikely to help your child develop self-worth.
-But there are proven things you can do for combatting low self-esteem and reducing the risk of anxiety and depression.
+But there are proven things you can do to combat low self-esteem and reduce the risk of anxiety and depression.

 Do what you love

 The Australian and New Zealand Mental Health Association note that doing enjoyable activities, like hobbies or sports, is associated with reduced stress and better psychological function.
 They explain that creative or engaging hobbies can have similar effects to exercise on the brain and mental health.